NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/KGE_ARCHIVE_ROADMAP.md

     - **Amazon Web Services:** the [latest release of the available Python AWS Software Development Kit (Boto3)](https://aws.amazon.com/sdk-for-python/) will be leveraged to integrate the web services application with AWS infrastructure.

     - **Github Transactions:** publication of SmartAPI entries for KGE File Sets [5] can be accomplished using an available [Python library for programmatic access to Github](https://docs.github.com/en/rest/overview/libraries#python).

+    - **User Authorization/Authentication:** it may be helpful (perhaps necessary) to leverage Oauth2 authentication/authorization.
+For this requirement, the [Lepture authlib package](https://github.com/lepture/authlib) looks promising as an actively maintained project (but this package or alternates will need to be reassessed at some point).

 # 3. KGE File Set Network Storage